ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/collision_monitor/configuring_collision_detector_node.md

 Type: `string` Default: `N/A`

-:   Only `none` action type is supported (more options available for collision monitor)
+:   Only `"none"` action type is supported (more options available for collision monitor)

 ### **`<polygon_name>.min_points`**